nossie531/ref_iter/README.md

 For example, about `RefIter`.

-- Iterators taken from `Ref` are safe to use as long as `Ref` is available.
+* Iterators taken from `Ref` are safe to use as long as `Ref` is available.
-- However, borrow checker does not allow to save the iterator with `Ref`.
+* However, borrow checker does not allow to save the iterator with `Ref`.
-- Unsafe operation solves this problem by hiding origin of references.
+* Unsafe operation solves this problem by hiding origin of references.

+## What's new

+v0.2.0

+* Add `RefIterator::flat_map` method.
+* Fix `ExactSizeRefIterator` base trait.